ATG218/UXO-Wizard/src/processing/scripts.md

 - **Smart Output Management**: Avoids redundant file creation for scripts that handle their own outputs
 - **Integrated Metadata**: Processing metadata is embedded directly into results instead of separate JSON files

+#### **Enhanced Script Experience (2025)**
+- **Rich Script Tooltips**: Hover over scripts in the dropdown to see detailed metadata including description, tags, runtime estimates, and typical use cases
+- **Recent Script Prioritization**: Recently used scripts appear at the top of the dropdown for quick access
+- **Smart Default Selection**: The most recently used script is automatically selected when opening the processing dialog
+- **Quick Re-run**: Right-click any file in Project Explorer and select "Run Previous (script_name)" to instantly re-run the last used processing script with saved parameters
+- **Session Memory**: The system remembers your last used script and parameters during the current session
+- **Persistent Recent Scripts**: Recent script usage is saved to application settings and persists across restarts (limited to 5 most recent per processor type)

 #### **Layer System Integration**
 - **Automatic Layer Creation**: Processing outputs automatically become map layers
 - **Norwegian UTM Support**: Automatic coordinate system detection (zones 32-35)